List of Courage the Cowardly Dog characters: Courage

-Courage is the title character and protagonist of the series.
-An overly frightened pink beagle who lives in Nowhere, Kansas.

-Courage was abandoned as a puppy after his parents were sent into outer space, but was adopted by Muriel Bagge.
+Courage is the titular character and protagonist of the series.
+He is a kind yet easily frightened pink-furred beagle dog who was abandoned as a puppy after his parents were sent into outer space, but was adopted by Muriel Bagge.
 Her husband Eustace regularly mistreats him.
-Ironically, given his name, Courage is a genuine coward and he often expresses his distress with over-the-top, piercing shrieks.
-Regardless, he still goes to great lengths to protect his owners.
-To the end, he often gets injured, sometimes quite brutally, and only surviving through his determination and/or pure luck.
-Despite his cowardice, Courage is very clever and resourceful when the situation demands it, outsmarting the villains most of the time.
+Ironically, given his name and often expressing his distress with over-the-top, piercing shrieks, Courage is a genuine hero who goes to great lengths to protect his owners.
+Despite his injuries, some of which are quite brutal, episodes usually end with Courage rewarded in some way due to his determination, selfless nature, willingness to face adversity squarely, and/or pure luck.
+Courage is also very clever and resourceful when the situation demands it, outsmarting the villains most of the time.
 He also often displays super strength, carrying Muriel and Eustace with relative ease.
-Aiding him at saving the day is a self-aware, sarcastic and seemingly omniscient computer that he keeps in the attic.
+Aiding him in saving the day is a self-aware, sarcastic, and seemingly omniscient computer that he keeps in the attic.
 He got his name when Muriel found him as a puppy alone in an alley and remarked that he must be quite brave to be there by himself.